-Figure 4-1 shows the monthly average PM10 concentrations for the Landfill and Community monitoring sites, and for the three regional locations, for 2008 through 2015.
+Figure 4-1 shows the monthly average PM10 concentrations for the Landfill, Landfill North, and Community monitoring sites, and for the three regional locations, for 2008 through 2016.
 For the first three years of continuous monitoring, the SCAQMD monitor at the downtown Los Angeles location recorded, on average, the highest PM10 concentrations, with exceptions noted in May 2009 and June/July 2010.
 These exceptions were discussed in the Third Annual Report of Ambient Air Quality Monitoring at Sunshine Canyon Landfill and Van Gogh Elementary School (June 1, 2009-May 31, 2010), delivered to the Los Angeles City Planning Department in March 2011.
-The regional monitor in Burbank followed a month-to-month pattern similar to the Los Angeles pattern, but at a lower average PM10 concentration.
+The regional monitor in Burbank followed a month-to-month pattern similar to the Los Angeles pattern, but at a lower average PM10 concentration, until it was discontinued in summer 2014.
 The FRM monitor at Santa Clarita, on the very northern edge of the air basin, recorded, on average, the lowest PM10 concentrations of the regional sites.
 From 2008 to 2010, the Landfill and Community measurements tended to track between the Los Angeles and Santa Clarita data.

-The 2011 through 2014 monitoring years exhibited a deviation from this pattern, with the Landfill monitor exhibiting the highest average monthly concentrations during the late spring to early fall.
-To help explain this pattern and to emphasize the importance of the effect of meteorology on measured pollutant levels, the June through September meteorological data are presented in Figure 4-2 for the years 2010 through 2015; these data demonstrate that measurements at the two monitoring sites are dominated by wind flow from the southeast and thus by regional $PM{10}$ concentrations originating in the SoCAB.
+The monitoring years since 2011 exhibited a deviation from this pattern, with the Landfill monitor usually exhibiting the highest average monthly concentrations during June to September.
+To help explain this pattern and to emphasize the importance of the effect of meteorology on measured pollutant levels, the June through September meteorological data measured at the Landfill site are presented in Figure 4-2 for the years 2008 through 2016; these data demonstrate that measurements at the Landfill site are dominated by wind flow from the south to south-southeast and thus by regional $PM{10}$ concentrations originating in the SoCAB.

-As shown in Figure 4-1, $PM{10}$ concentrations in the summer of both 2010 and 2011 at the Landfill and Community sites were higher than those recorded in Los Angeles.
-The monthly percent valid $PM{10}$ data for July did not meet the 75% completeness criteria.
-Wind roses in Figure 4-2 show clearly that the mid-summer wind flow is driven by the onshore wind flow prevalent in those months, bringing pollutants from the SoCAB northward.
-During June through September 2010, nearly 60% of the winds were from the due south sector.
-During these months in 2011, 2012, and 2013, a notable increase in winds from the south-southeast sector occurred.
-More than 87% of the associated hourly wind speeds during the June to September time period, in all four years, were less than 5 mph, implying that entrainment of crustal material from the landfill was not a major contributor to $PM{10}$ concentrations.

-The dominance of low speed, south-southeasterly winds from June 2011 through September 2011 was coupled with $PM{10}$ concentrations at the Landfill monitor that consistently exceeded those of the downtown Los Angeles monitor.
+During June through September 2009 and 2010, nearly 60% of the winds were from the due south sector.
+Since 2011, a notable increase in winds from the south-southeast sector occurred.
+Between 2011 and 2015, more than 89% of the associated hourly wind speeds during the June to September time period were less than 5 mph, implying that entrainment of crustal material from the landfill was not a major contributor to $PM{10}$ concentrations.
+The dominance of low speed, south-southeasterly winds from June through September between 2011 and 2015 was coupled with $PM{10}$ concentrations at the Landfill monitor that consistently exceeded those of the downtown Los Angeles monitor.
 The main conclusion drawn from these periods of low-speed, southerly winds is that summertime elevations in $PM{10}$ concentrations measured at the Landfill and Community sites are not attributable to Landfill activities.
 The cause for the shift in site rankings between years is not discernible from available data, but hypotheses include additional generation of $PM{10}$ by activities occurring north of downtown Los Angeles, but south of the Landfill monitor.
 Alternatively, lower concentrations of $PM{10}$ might exist at ground level during certain periods in downtown Los Angeles, compared to what was entrained at higher altitudes and carried to the higher elevation sites.